-- Business hours are limited from 7 AM to 10 PM; - Security lighting would be shielded and directed down/away from the residential properties to prevent light spill.
-As conditioned, a photometric study would be required to be submitted during plan check to demonstrate that light levels at the residential property are minimal; - Post signs within the parking lot to remind customers and vendors to keep noise levels to a minimum (the security guard shall also be responsible for noise enforcement); - Limit the hours that the business can dispose of waste at the trash enclosure to avoid noise impacts during sensitive hours i.e. dispose of trash between 8 AM and 8 PM; - Limit the hours of the "Employee Outdoor Break Area" to 9 AM to 7PM, with no smoking allowed. - The proposed vehicle gate would be closed to customers between the hours of 10 PM and 7 AM: - A staff person or the required 24-hour security guard will monitor the site's parking areas to ensure that customers are quiet, turn off vehicle engines promptly, do not play loud music, and generally do not create excessive neighbor disturbances.
+- Business hours are limited from 9 AM to 9 PM Monday through Thursday, and 9 AM to 10 PM Friday through Sunday; - Security lighting is shielded and directed down/away from residential properties to prevent light spill.
+As conditioned, a photometric study would be required to be submitted during plan check to demonstrate that light levels at the residential property are minimal; - Signage posted within the parking lot to require customers and vendors to keep noise levels to a minimum (the security guard shall also be responsible for noise enforcement); and - A staff person or the required 24-hour security guard will monitor the site's parking areas to ensure that customers are quiet, turn off vehicle engines promptly, do not play loud music, and generally do not create excessive neighbor disturbances.
 The parking lot monitoring will be especially diligent to prevent noise and other neighbor disturbance during morning and evening business hours.